ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This describes the encoding and decoding of CBOR or JSON-encoded tokens nested inside a CBOR-encoded token.

 If the nested token is CBOR-encoded, then it MUST be a CBOR tag and MUST be wrapped in a byte string.
-The tag identifies whether the nested token is a CWT, a CBOR-encoded DEB, or some other CBOR-format token defined in the future.
+The tag identifies whether the nested token is a CWT, a CBOR-encoded detached EAT bundle, or some other CBOR-format token defined in the future.
 A nested CBOR-encoded token that is not a CBOR tag is NOT allowed.

 If the nested token is JSON-encoded, then the data item MUST be a text string containing JSON.